mfkimbell/whisker/README.md

 Deployed Live at: https://whisker-omega.vercel.app/

 ## Demo: Whisker is a cat product company trying to convince blog viewers to buy more products
+The app uses <b>NextJS</b> made to show off Twilio segment and communication tools.
+Whisker is a Direct to Customer cat product sales company with a blog.
+             It uses <b>Twilio Verify</b> to authenticate users with Two Factor Authentication.
+            It tracks user data on <b>Twilio Segment</b> and uses that data to target the users with personalized ads, messages using <b>Twilio Conversations APO</b>, and emails using <b>Twilio SendGrid</b>.
+            Advertisements updates in real time based on users tracked viewed categories.
+Finally, it allows for the user to contact a live agent using <b>Twilio Flex</b>.

 <img width="2531" alt="arch3" src="https://github.com/user-attachments/assets/053c661f-f733-429c-9f38-da381201709f" />